 If you are a regular saver with short to medium-term financial goals, FBN Money Market Fund is an ideal choice.
 This Money Market Fund is open-ended hence invests in a broadly diversified portfolio of short-term, low risks and high-quality securities.

-You can begin with investing a minimum of 5000naira to enjoy high returns on your investment and other benefits such as strategic advice on how to manage your funds, add funds to your investment anytime or trade your securities.
+You can begin with investing a minimum of N5000 to enjoy high returns on your investment and other benefits such as strategic advice on how to manage your funds, add funds to your investment anytime or trade your securities.

 2. United Capital Asset Management

-United Capital Balanced Fund is also an open-ended mutual fund which offers it’s investors a diversified portfolio of securities.
+United Capital Balanced Fund is also an open-ended mutual fund which offers its investors a diversified portfolio of securities.
 It requires an initial investment of N10,000 after which you can invest in multiples of 1000 naira only.
 It enables investments in equities and fixed income instruments.
-Other features include
+Other features include:

 - Memorandum listing on the Nigerian Stock Exchange